- Introduction: Real Advice for Planning a Backyard Wedding

 - Elope: The two of you, your officiant, a beautiful location, and your wedding photographer can make for a super memorable wedding.
 By the way, the state of Connecticut does not universally require a witness; check with your locality (that is, where you’re getting your marriage license from).

-- Consider a minimony: In terms of size, a minimony is one step up from an elopement, probably in the neighborhood of around 12 guests or so.
+- Consider a minimony: In terms of size, a minimony is one size up from an elopement, probably in the neighborhood of around 12 guests or so.
 It would still be very intimate.

-- Have a micro wedding: With a guest count of up to 50, micro weddings have grown in popularity this year.
+- Have a micro-wedding: With a guest count of up to 50, micro weddings really grew in popularity in 2020.
 They offer a “now” solution that involves your close loved ones.

 - Do something now and a sequel wedding or vow renewal later: Splitting your nuptials is also a good option to consider.
 It may, however, introduce the need to plan twice.